Jeannette Corbiere Lavell: Later work

 She served as president of the Native Women's Association of Canada (2009–2012) and as a cabinet appointee for the Commission on the Native Justice System.

 She co-edited the 2006 book, "Until Our Hearts Are On the Ground: Aboriginal Mothering, Oppression, Resistance and Rebirth".

 Personal life

 After she earned a teaching degree from the University of Western Ontario, she worked as a teacher and school principal.

 Her daughter, Dawn Harvard, was the youngest ever president of the Ontario Native Women's Association.

+Her son William Lavell was the first member of his community to directly work at the United Nations and carried on the legacy of commitment to humanitarian work through international relief support with the United Nations.

 Honours

 The Ontario Native Women's Association organization established an award in honour of Corbiere Lavell in 1987.

 In 1995, she was presented with the YWCA Women of Distinction Award.

 In commemoration of the Persons Case, she was presented with the Governor General's Award in 2009 for making an outstanding contribution to the advancement of women's equality.

 In 2016, Corbiere Lavell was awarded an honorary doctorate of laws at York University for her work as a Native women's rights activist and educator.

 In April 2018 The Feminist Alliance for International Action recognized Jeannette as a member of the Indigenous Famous Six.
 Other members are Yvonne Bedard, Senator Sandra Lovelace Nicholas, Sharon McIvor, Lynn Gehl, and Senator Lillian Dyck.